arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-<strong>Germany’s</strong> chancellor, Olaf Scholz, urged <strong>Russia’s</strong> president, Vladimir Putin, to withdraw troops from Ukraine and fully implement a UN-backed deal to [export grain](https://www.economist.com/the-economist-explains/2022/07/28/will-the-grain-deal-between-russia-and-ukraine-reduce-global-hunger) from Ukraine and Russia.
+<strong>Germany’s</strong> chancellor, Olaf Scholz, urged <strong>Russia’s</strong> president, Vladimir Putin, to withdraw troops from Ukraine and fully implement a UN-backed deal to export grain from Ukraine and Russia.
 The pair spoke by telephone for 90 minutes.
 The direction of the war has turned in recent days.
-Earlier <strong>Ukraine’s </strong>president, Volodymyr Zelensky, said the country’s troops have now reconquered 6,000 square kilometres of [previously Russian-held territory](https://www.economist.com/europe/2022/09/11/is-russia-on-the-run) in the south and east.
+A Ukrainian lawmaker said that at least 150,000 Ukrainians in more than 300 towns had been [liberated from Russian occupation](https://www.economist.com/europe/2022/09/11/is-russia-on-the-run).

 America’s three major <strong>stockmarket</strong> indices suffered their worst day since June 2020 after data showed that annual inflation in August, at 8.3%, [exceeded forecasts](https://www.economist.com/finance-and-economics/2022/09/13/despite-rosier-figures-america-still-has-an-inflation-problem).
 The S&amp;P 500 dropped by 4.3%, the Dow Jones Industrial Average by 3.9% and the NASDAQ Composite by 5.2%.
 Core prices, excluding food and energy, increased by 0.6% in August from July—twice the expected rate.
 That will keep pressure on the Federal Reserve as it weighs an interest-rate increase at its meeting next week.